skeswa/conveyr/README.md

     // (Also, the `store(...)` function can also be used for single stores) .stores(UserStore, 'some-other-store')
-    // The handler is the function that performs all of the endpoint's logic .handler(
+    // The handler is the function that performs all of the endpoint's logic
+    // NOTE: the handler function is dependency injected - so you can pick and
+    //       choose what parameters you want
+    .handler(
         function(
             context,    // Reference that gives this service handler the ability